 That being said, he's deeply fond of his nephew Rene, who reminds him of himself at that age.
 He's utterly devastated when both his brother Robert and Rene are revealed to have died in a fire in Generations.

 Amusingly, despite his unease with children, it seems that most children tend to either like or admire him.
-We once even see a class onboard the Enterprise having a "Captain Picard Day", much to his embarrassment.
+We once even see a class onboard the Enterprise having a "Captain Picard Day", much to his embarrassment (although he seems somewhat amused when telling an Admiral "I'm a role model!").

 Cool Old Guy: He's not that old, to be fair, but close.
 People just respect him naturally.